Agency Relationships in Colorado

 What's an Agency Relationship?

-In Colorado, a real estate agent is representing their buyers as either a Buyer’s Agent or a Transaction Broker.
+In Colorado, a real estate agent represents their buyers as either a Buyer’s Agent or a Transaction Broker.

 There can be some confusion about the two types of representation, and it's important to clarify the difference.